 The reality however is that the research and evidence surrounding nutrition is vast and varied, and as fitness professionals, we are constantly faced with a myriad of challenges.
 This includes helping vegetarians, addressing requests for menu planning, and performing dietary evaluations.
 Although we strive to steer clients towards safe and effective dietary practices while respecting scope of practice, we need credible resources and strong direction.

-NASM’s Fitness Nutritional Specialist (FNS) is such a resource that was developed in collaboration with dietitians to provide credible information while working within scope of practice.
-With FNS, you will be able to provide general non-medical nutritional information, increase awareness and knowledge of healthy eating, direct individuals to nutrient-rich sources, track nutrient intake effectively to tackle the energy balance equation, and provide athletes with solid nutritional strategies to improve performance.
-If you’re feeling challenged and perhaps even frustrated with the misinformation around you, look to the FNS for your solutions.
+NASM’s Nutrition Certification is such a resource that was developed in collaboration with dietitians to provide credible information while working within scope of practice.
+With the NASM CNC, you will be able to provide general non-medical nutritional information, increase awareness and knowledge of healthy eating, direct individuals to nutrient-rich sources, track nutrient intake effectively to tackle the energy balance equation, and provide athletes with solid nutritional strategies to improve performance.

-For more on plant-based diets, try out course on the subject!
+For more on plant-based diets, try our course on the subject!

 - Fuhrman, J. & Ferreri, D.M.
 (2010).
 Fueling the vegetarian (vegan) athlete.
 Current Sports Medicine Reports, 9(4):233 – 242.